The Restoration of All: Universalism in Early Christianity (part 3)

 Bardaisan of Edessa

 Bardaisan was a prominent Christian theologian in the Middle East at the end of the second century and beginning of the third.
-According to Eusebius of Caesarea, he was a Valentinian Gnostic at first, but converted to ‘proto-orthodox’ Christianity and wrote polemics against the Gnostics, most notably his dialogue On Fate (EH 4.30.1-3).
-At the end of this dialogue, Bardaisan concludes that God’s will is unstoppable, but he has allowed each nature to remain in error “for a short time” while preventing them from completely harming each other.
+According to Eusebius of Caesarea, he was a Valentinian ‘gnostic’ at first, but converted to orthodox Christianity and wrote polemics against the ‘gnostics,’ most notably his dialogue On Fate (EH 4.30.1-3).
+At the end of this dialogue, Bardaisan concludes that God’s providence will ultimately succeed in his plans to help creatures, but he has allowed each nature to remain in error “for a short time” according to their wills, while preventing them from completely harming each other.

 The time will come when the harm that endures in them [i.e., each nature] will be dissipated because of the teaching that will be in another mixture.
 In the constitution of this new world all rebellions will cease and all strife come to an end.
 The foolish will be persuaded and defects will be repaired and there will be peace and quiet from the bounty of the Lord of all natures.
 (Liber 58)

 Based on this passage, Ramelli concludes that Bardaisan is an example of universalism prior to Origen.
-[4] Since Liber Legum Regionem is the only surviving writing by Bardaisan, the most likely conclusion based on the existing data is that he was indeed a universalist.
+[3] Since Liber Legum Regionem is the only surviving writing by Bardaisan, the most likely conclusion based on the existing data is that he was indeed a universalist, and his ideas of the importance of human freedom of choice (over against ‘fate’) and the restoration as the repairing of all imperfections would be further developed by later Christian universalists.

 Tertullian of Carthage

 Tertullian was an apologist based in Carthage at the beginning of the third century.
-He was certainly an infernalist who thought that unbelievers would be tortured eternally.
-In his view, God doesn’t punish in order to restore, but out of anger and vengeance toward sinners (Contra Marcion 1.26-27).
-According to him, every human will be resurrected (contra conditionalism), and those who did evil will be tortured in fire “without ending and without break,” for “the immeasurable ages of eternity” (Apologeticus 18; 45; 48).
-Tertullian argued against the annihilationist interpretation of Matthew 10.28 and other passages, claiming that “destruction” is compatible with continual existence in torture (De Res.
-Carn.
-35).
-Most disturbingly, he says that the greatest and most joyful spectacle will be watching one’s enemies tortured in flames forever (De Spec.
-29-30).
+He was the first to present a developed view of infernalism in which unbelievers will be tormented without end.
+In his view, God doesn’t punish in order to restore, but out of anger and vengeance toward sinners (Contra Marcion I.26-27).
+According to him, every human will be resurrected, and those who did evil will be tortured in fire “without ending and without break,” for “the immeasurable ages of eternity” (Apologeticus 18; 45; 48).
+Tertullian argued against the annihilationist interpretation of Matthew 10.28 and other passages, claiming that “destruction” is compatible with continual existence in torture (De Res Carn 35).
+Oddly, he says that the greatest and most joyful spectacle, over against the “spectacles” of contemporary Roman society, will be watching one’s enemies tortured in flames forever (De Spec 29–30).

 Conclusion